Higher education scholarships

 Deferring your studies

-If you did not receive a scholarship and believe your application should be reviewed, you may apply to the executive director of Employment and Skilling NT within 14 days of receiving the decision.
+If you did not receive a scholarship and believe your application should be reviewed, you may apply to the executive director of Business and Workforce within seven days of receiving the decision.

 You must make a written application for a review and include any supporting information.